Formally Verified Linear-Time Invertible Lexing: Introduction

 \section{Introduction}

-Lexical analysis, or \emph{lexing}, is the first step in most parsing pipelines, such as compilers or data analysis tools.
-A lexical analyzer (\emph{lexer}) transforms a raw character stream into a stream of structured tokens that feeds into subsequent phases.
-Given their critical role in those pipelines, we would like to have a very high degree of confidence in the correctness of lexers.
-However, the lexer often remains a trusted component and is therefore left unverified.
-Even in CompCert~\cite{leroy:hal-01238879}, one of the milestones in compiler verification, the lexer is part of the set of trusted unverified components~\cite{leroy_compcert_2024}.
-Verified lexer generators such as Coqlex~\cite{ouedraogo2023coqlex} and Verbatim++~\cite{egolf2022verbatim++} show that verification is feasible and valuable.
-However, challenges remain open in bringing verified lexers to widely used languages and platforms, as well as in using such lexers in scenarios that include printing of tokens to text.
-Such scenarios include manipulating syntax trees in IDE refactoring engines or program synthesis tools, or enabling interfaces to intermediate trees of a compiler or a verifier.
+Lexical analysis, or \emph{lexing}, is the first step in most parsing pipelines, including compilers and data analysis tools.
+A lexical analyzer (\emph{lexer}) transforms a raw sequence of characters into a sequence of structured tokens that feeds into subsequent phases.
+Given their critical role, lexers should satisfy strong correctness guarantees.
+Yet lexers often remain trusted components: even in the CompCert verified C compiler~\cite{leroy:hal-01238879}, the lexer is part of the trusted computing base and is not itself verified~\cite{leroy_compcert_2024}.
+Verified lexer generators such as Coqlex~\cite{ouedraogo2023coqlex} and the pioneering Verbatim frameworks \cite{egolf_verbatim_2021,egolf2022verbatim++} demonstrate that formal verification of core lexing properties is feasible, but challenges remain in performance, as well as in supporting use cases that involve printing tokens back to text.